 So, here is the question I asked her: “What is a ‘kingdom?”
 Her immediate reaction was “deer caught in the headlights.”
 (She was in the back seat, and I had the rearview mirror positioned so I could see her face.
 Gram was in the front with me, and very much following the conversation.)

 She came up with some kind of answer that was both far out, and far off.
 So I said, “Let’s break it down into two questions, What is a “dom,” and what is a “King.”
-We started with “dom,” and, yes, we did touch on “dumb.”
+We started with “dom”.
 What I was after here was distinguishing the “doms” of this world from the “dom” of our Lord and of His Christ.
 After a little back and forth, I think we finally got to a place where she understood that the “dom” was not a place in heaven, (Gram’s guess as to it’s location) but in the Spirit, “… righteousness peace and Joy in The Holy Spirit.”
 We also got as far as her understanding that it was located inside of her.
-Next I asked here about the King, “Where is The King located?”
+Next I asked her about the King, “Where is The King located?”
 Clearly another “trick question.” :-\ In explaining to her that the King was also inside of her.
 (A very convenient, not to say handy place, for Him to be.)
 In support of that location, I quoted Paul to the Corinthians: “… Don’t you know that Christ is in you, unless of course you fail the test.”
-About four paragraphs later she said that my saying that had scared here, because she didn’t think she was sure that He was in her.
-(That’s exactly what I was thinking.
-Hadn’t intended to scare her though, although the “fear of The Lord is the beginning of wisdom.” )
+(Hadn’t intended to scare her, although the “fear of The Lord is the beginning of wisdom.” :-) )